Key Points

 ophthalmologist — A doctor who has special medical training in the care of eyes and vision.

 registered dietitian — Also called RD.
-A health care provider who is trained as an expert in nutrition.
+A healthcare provider who is trained as an expert in nutrition.
 The RD works with the NICU staff to help make sure babies get all the nutrients they need.
 Nutrients, like vitamins and minerals, help the body stay healthy.

 registered nurse — Also called RN.
 An RN in the NICU has special training in caring for sick newborns.

 resident — A doctor who is getting training in a medical specialty.
 For example, a pediatric resident is getting training to become a pediatrician.
-A neurology resident is getting training to become a neurologist (a doctor who specializes in treating conditions of the nervous system, which includes the brain, spinal cord and nerves).

-speech and language therapist — A health care provider who has training to help people with speech and language problems.
+speech and language therapist — A healthcare provider who has training to help people with speech and language problems.
 In the NICU, this therapist often helps newborns with feeding problems.

 surgeon — A doctor who has special medical training in doing surgery and other procedures.